Step 1: Start with vehicle price

 Methodology

-Vehicle price, down payment, trade-in credit, APR, loan term, and any taxes or fees you choose to finance.
+Vehicle price, down payment, trade-in value, trade-in loan payoff, APR, loan term, and any taxes or fees you choose to finance.

 The default 6.98% APR is a U.S. national reference rate for a 60-month new-car loan reported by WSJ Buy Side using Bankrate data in June 2026.
 It is used only as a starting point for the calculator.